oneapi-src/oneDAL/docs/source/dev_guide/algorithms/k_nearest_neighbors/k-nearest-neighbors-knn-classifier.rst

 Training using Brute Force
 ++++++++++++++++++++++++++

-During training with the Brute Force method, the algorithm copies all feature vectors from the training data set to calculate their distances to the query feature vectors.
+During training with the Brute Force approach, the algorithm stores all feature vectors from the training data set to calculate their distances to the query feature vectors.

 Prediction Stage